 NAOI Dynamic Investments (DIs) are created using the logic and rules set forth in Dynamic Investment Theory.
 DIs have the built-in intelligence to identify and capture the positive returns of asset class and market segment price uptrends wherever and whenever they exist in the market.
 They are the financial world's first “market-sensitive” investments that can be easily implemented and managed by the investing public.
 This page provides and overview of how DIs work and the type of performance they can produce.
 Prepare to be amazed!

 The following diagram shows the very simple structure and components of all Dynamic Investments.
 Note that in this discussion Exchange Traded Funds (ETFs) are used as the investing vehicle; Mutual Funds work as well.

-Dynamic Equity Pool (DEP) - This is where a DI designer places groups of ETFs that are “candidates” for purchase by the DI at a Review event as discussed next.
+Dynamic Equity Pool (DEP) - This is where a DI designer places groups of ETFs (or mutual funds) that are “candidates” for purchase by the DI at a Periodic Review event as discussed next.

 Review Period - This is how often the ETFs in the DEP are ranked to find the one having the strongest price uptrend.
 The “winner” is the one ETF purchased, or retained if already held, until the next Review event.

 Price Trend Indicator - This is the technical indicator that NAOI testing has shown to be the most effective for ranking the ETFs in the DEP by strength of upward price trend.

 Trailing Stop Loss Order- A Trailing Stop Loss order is placed on the ETF purchased by the DI to protect its value from sudden and significant price drops during the short time it is held.